kazurayam/TimeKeeper/docs/index.md

 ### Sort by attributes and then by duration

 You can sort rows by Attributes first, then secondly by duration.
-Perhaps this sorting condition.
+Perhaps this is the most useful way of sorting a Timekeeper’s table.

         @Test
         void test_HTTPGetAndSaveResponse_sortByAttributesThenDuration() {